-24 Explain how restricting the customers to whom a buyer may resell contract products is assessed.
+28 Explain how restricting the customers to whom a buyer may resell contract products is assessed.
 In what circumstances may a supplier require a buyer not to resell products to certain resellers or endconsumers?

-Customer restrictions give rise to issues similar to those arising in relation to territorial restrictions (see question 23) and tend to be viewed by the Commission as hard-core restrictions.
+Customer restrictions give rise to issues similar to those arising in relation to territorial restrictions (see question 27) and tend to be viewed by the Commission as hard-core restrictions.
 As such, absolute restrictions on a buyer's sales to particular classes of customer will almost always fall within article 101(1), will fall outside the safe harbours of the De Minimis Notice and the Vertical Block Exemption and will seldom qualify for exemption under article 101(3).
 There are certain key exceptions to this rule.

-First, as with territorial restrictions (see question 23), if the customer restriction applies only to active sales to customers of a class granted exclusively to another buyer (or reserved to the supplier itself), the arrangement may fall within the Vertical Block Exemption's safe harbour, provided its various conditions are met (including supplier and buyer market share below 30 per cent).
+First, as with territorial restrictions (see question 27), if the customer restriction applies only to active sales (ie, it does not restrict passive or unsolicited sales) to customers of a class allocated exclusively to another buyer (or reserved to the supplier itself), the arrangement may fall within the Vertical Block Exemption's safe harbour, provided its various conditions are met (including supplier and buyer market share below 30 per cent).
 However, according to the Commission's Vertical Guidelines, if such customer restrictions are imposed by suppliers having a market share in excess of 30 per cent, they are unlikely to qualify for individual exemption under article 101(3).
+Nevertheless, the Vertical Guidelines state that the case for an individual exemption in such cases is strongest where the dealer invests in specific equipment, skills or know-how, for new or complex products and where products require adaptation to the needs of individual customers.